PnS2020/pns2020.github.com/python-sc.md

 ### PyCharm

-[PyCharm](https://www.jetbrains.com/pycharm/) is a new Python IDE that has a beautiful interface and integrates all the features you will need for developing a Python project.
+[PyCharm](https://www.jetbrains.com/pycharm/) is a Python IDE that has a beautiful interface and integrates all the features you will need for developing a Python project.

 ### Atom